Funk3/jobscript/README.md

 - DB_USER: `Your database name`
 - DB_PASS: `Your database password`
 - DB_NAME: `jobscript`
+- OPEN_API_KEY: `your secret token`

 3. CD to `api` and type `npm run db:reset` to seed database

+- nodemon is used so no need to restart server

 ### Run Client

 1. cd to `client`
-2. add given OpenAPI key to .env in client/ folder
-3. Type `npm i` for dependencies
+2. Type `npm i` for dependencies
-4. Type `npm start`
+3. Type `npm start`

-- nodemon is used so no need to restart server

 ## Information

 - This project uses react-bootstrap, information can be found [here](https://react-bootstrap.github.io/getting-started/introduction/)
-- React talks to backend with Axios